Before we welcomed them to our domestic space, dogs predominantly ate uncooked meat in its natural form.

 Can I make my own raw dog food to save money?

 Yes, making your own raw dog food is possible and can save money compared to pre-made raw diets.
-You will need to research a balanced recipe and source meat, bones, and organs from butcher shops.
+You must research a balanced recipe and source meat, bones, and organs from butcher shops.
 Prepare meals in batches and freeze portions.
-Be aware that you’ll need a food processor or grinder to break down bones.
-Your time spent meal prepping is a factor as well.
-Test small amounts first and watch your dog’s health.

 Are there any additional expenses associated with feeding dogs a raw diet?